CyberAgentGameEntertainment/SmartAddresser/README.md

   <img width="80%" src="Documentation/Images/apply_01.png" alt="Apply by Editor">
 </p>

+It is possible to set whether to treat each of avobe issue as an error or a warning in **Project Settings > Smart Addresser > Validation Settings**.

 ### Apply rules automatically
 You can also apply rules automatically when you import assets or edit the rules.
 To do this, set the **Layout Rule Data** which you want to apply to the **Primary Data** of the **Project Settings**.